 * * *

-But a primary concern would ride with them that bleak Depression morning in 1933.
-It would be for the unborn child who in his own time came to thank his God for incredible parents.
+But the primary concern that would ride with them that bleak Depression-era morning in 1933 was for the unborn child who in his own time came to thank his God for incredible parents.

-In this my eighty-sixth year, I know a child can receive no greater gift.
+In this my eighty-seventh year, I know a child can receive no greater gift.